aaaaa114514-1/Sacabambaspis_aaaaa/README.md

     | pygame_gui  | 0.6.13  |
     | PyGetWindow | 0.0.9   |

+- Note that if you meet some problems when installing pygame-ce, please UNINSTALL pygame AND pygame-ce FIRST and THEN INSTALL pygame-ce.
+Besides, using virtual environments to avoid version conflicts is also a good idea.

 - Also seen in ***requirements.txt*** .

 ### **How to cheat** ?